 Additionally, as I mentioned before you can customize the restriction messages also individually per forum.
 You just have to go to the specific forum you want to personalize, click the “Edit” button and fill in your message.

-Congratulation!
 Until this point, you have learned how to restrict the content of your forum and display custom restriction messages for your users.
+Moving forward we’ll look into how to restrict forum topics based on member’s subscription plan.

 How to restrict bbPress Topics based on membership subscription